abpframework/abp/docs/en/Community-Articles/2024-05-01-How-ABP-get-current-user/POST.md

 }
 ```

-As you can see, the default claim type of `AbpClaimTypes` comes from the [`System.Security.Claims.ClaimTypes`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes) class.
-Which is the recommended practice in NET.
+As you can see, the default claim type of `AbpClaimTypes` comes from the [`System.Security.Claims.ClaimTypes`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes) class, which is the recommended practice in NET.

 ## Claim type in different authentication schemes

 We usually see two types of claim types in our daily development.
-One is the [`System.Security.Claims.ClaimTypes`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes) and the other one is the `OpenId Connect` [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)
+One of them is the [`System.Security.Claims.ClaimTypes`](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes) and the other one is the `OpenId Connect` [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

 ### ASP NET Core Identity

-There is a [`ClaimsIdentityOptions`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.claimsidentityoptions) property in the `IdentityOptions` which can be used to configure the claim type.
+There is a [`ClaimsIdentityOptions`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.claimsidentityoptions) property in the `IdentityOptions`, which can be used to configure the claim type:

 | Property             | Description                                                                                                   |
 |----------------------|---------------------------------------------------------------------------------------------------------------|